+This post is about 5 incredible Kerala backwater destinations.
 I heard so much about Kerala’s backwaters that I was dying to go there.
-This was only enhanced by the amount of Bollywood movies recorded in Kerala.
+This was only enhanced by the amount of Bollywood movies recorded in the Kerala backwaters.
 Indian movie stars dancing among romantic canals fringed with palm trees in some of the best backwater destinations in Kerala.

 1.Monruthuruttu: Vijeesh’s homestay in Munroe island